pinkston4/Pong-with-ExcaliburJS/Readme.md

 # Pong with Excalibur.js

-Basic implementation of excalibur.js to build pong for the browser
+Basic implementation of excalibur.js used to build pong for the browser

 ## Compiling the game